Connecting SOLIDWORKS PDM via SMTP to Gmail or Office 365

 At SOLIDWORKS World 2018 and in an episode of Straight From Support, I went through the process of how to set up an open source program called EmailRelay to connect SOLIDWORKS PDM with Gmail.
 You can see that process in the video below.

 In addition, you can also use Microsoft IIS (Internet Information Services) to do this as well.
-You can read more about that here.
+You can read more about by visiting Microsoft Support.

 After reviewing these links, you too will be able to set up, configure, and troubleshoot a relay solution for your environment.